MaximeKjaer/kjaer.io/_posts/2014-11-24-discussing-this-design.md

 - Don't load font sizes that I don't need.
 - Get a logo.
 - Minify CSS and JS.
+- Make a better footer.
+- Add an `image:` field to the YAML Front Matter in posts.

 So there you have it.
 I could keep tweaking things (and I probably will), but I'm happy with the site.
 Welcome!